 Danielle Blunt (she/her) is a NYC-based Dominatrix, a full-spectrum doula and sex worker rights activist.
-She studies power dynamics through kinesthetic modalities and researches the intersection of public health, sex work and equitable access to tech.
+She has her Masters in Public Health and researches the intersection of public health, sex work and equitable access to tech.
 She served as the former care coordinator to Persist Health Project.
 She is currently working on Hacking//Hustling's ongoing study on the effects of FOSTA-SESTA and the Removal of Backpage.
 She enjoys watching her community thrive and making men cry.

 Brit Schulte (they/them) is a community organizer and under-employed sex working art historian currently splitting time between Chicago and New York City.
 They are a member of the Support Ho(s)e collective, Survived & Punished NYC and are the lead coordinator for the Justice for Alisha Walker Defense Campaign.
 Brit’s current organizing efforts center criminalized survivors, prison abolition and the decriminalization of all sex work/trade.